Betty and Isaac Barshad Chair in

 Hans Jenny Memorial Lecture in Soil Science, University of California at Berkeley

 Soils are open, multicomponent, biogeochemical systems containing solids, liquids, and gases.
 That they are open systems means soils exchange both matter and energy with the surrounding atmosphere, biosphere, and hydrosphere.
 These flows of matter and energy to or from soils are highly variable in time and space, but they are the essential fluxes that cause the development of soil profiles and govern soil quality.

 Research in aqueous geochemistry has long benefited from insights provided by molecular simulations.
 The underlying philosophy of these simulations is to construct a mathematical description of molecular interactions, then solve the resulting equations for a system of molecules in order to predict its properties.
 Simulations are critical to a fundamental understanding of the surface and colloid chemistry of natural nanoparticles.
-A description of recent research results and publications is given on our simulations web site in the Earth Sciences Division at Lawrence Berkeley National Laboratory.
+A description of recent research results and publications is given on the simulations web site of the Earth Sciences Division at Lawrence Berkeley National Laboratory.

 - Structure and reactivity of layer type minerals